 - E. Parking and Service Drives (Also Refer to NMC 15.440.010 through 15.440.080). - 1.
 In any district, service drives or accessways providing ingress and egress shall be permitted, together with any appropriate traffic control devices in any required yard. - 2.
-In any residential district, public or private parking areas and parking spaces shall not be permitted in any required yard except as provided herein: - 31 CRESTVIEW CROSSING PUD | 3J CONSULTING, INC.
+In any residential district, public or private parking areas and parking spaces shall not be permitted in any required yard except as provided herein: - a.

-- a.
 Required parking spaces shall be permitted on service drives in the required front yard in conjunction with any single-family or two-family dwelling on a single lot. - b.
 Recreational vehicles, boat trailers, camperettes and all other vehicles not in daily use are restricted to parking in the front yard setback for not more than 48 hours; and recreational vehicles, boat trailers, camperettes and all other vehicles not in daily use are permitted to be located in the required interior yards. - c.
 Public or private parking areas, parking spaces or any building or portion of any building intended for parking which have been identified as a use permitted in any residential district shall be permitted in any interior yard that abuts an alley, provided said parking areas, structures or spaces shall comply with NMC 15.440.070, Parking tables and diagrams (Diagrams 1 through 3). - d.
 Public or private parking areas, service drives or parking spaces which have been identified as a use permitted in any residential district shall be permitted in interior yards; provided, that said parking areas, service drives or parking spaces shall comply with other requirements of this code. - 3.
 In any commercial or industrial district, except C-1, C-4 and M-1, public or private parking areas or parking spaces shall be permitted in any required yard (see NMC 15.410.030).
 Parking requirements in the C-4 district are described in NMC 15.352.040(H). - 4.
-In the I district, public or private parking areas or parking spaces may be no closer to a front property line than 20 feet, and no closer to an interior property line than five feet.

-F. Public Telephone Booths and Public Transit Shelters.
-Public telephone booths and public transit shelters shall be permitted; provided, that vision clearance is maintained for vehicle requirements for vision clearance.

-G. Hangars within the AR airport residential district may be constructed with no yard setbacks to property lines adjacent to other properties within the airport residential or airport industrial districts
+In the I district, public or private parking areas or parking spaces may be no closer to a front property line than 20 feet, and no closer to an interior property line than five feet. - F. Public Telephone Booths and Public Transit Shelters.
+Public telephone booths and public transit shelters shall be permitted; provided, that vision clearance is maintained for vehicle requirements for vision clearance. - G. Hangars within the AR airport residential district may be constructed with no yard setbacks to property lines adjacent to other properties within the airport residential or airport industrial districts

-Applicant's Facts and Findings: Parking is proposed on private lots in driveways, on-street parallel, on-street in perpendicular "bays", and in designated parking lots.
-There are a total of 246 parking spaces proposed to serve the residential development plus either one or two parking spaces per unit within the garages of the single family homes.
-The location of the proposed parking areas meets the requirements of this standard.
+Parking is proposed on private lots in driveways, on-street parallel, on-street in perpendicular "bays", and in designated parking lots.
+There are a total of 246 parking spaces proposed to serve the residential development plus either two or four parking spaces per unit within the garages of the single family homes.